-Police & Nurses Limited (P&N Group) recorded pleasing first-half financial results for the period to 31 December 2020, delivering a net profit after tax of $6.3 million.
+P&N Group (Police & Nurses Limited) recorded solid financial results for the six-month period to 31 December 2021, delivering a net profit after tax of $9.8 million.

-Following the merger, the Group has developed and embedded a multi-brand operating model that positions it well to benefit from expected further industry consolidation.
+Leveraging its two customer-owned banking brands, P&N Bank (WA) and BCU Bank (NSW and Qld), the Group has continued to develop and embed a unique multi-brand operating model that positions it well to benefit from further industry consolidation.

-P&N Group CEO Andrew Hadley said the half-yearly results placed the Group in good financial shape and ahead of budget.
+P&N Group CEO Andrew Hadley said the half-yearly results placed the Group in a solid position.

 We'd like to use your current location